What are claims and how to resolve them

 Are there any fees involved if a claim is filed?

 Whenever a claim is filed, a dispute fee will be charged.
 The fee is in place to encourage you to interact with your customers directly and resolve any disputes amicably.
 To understand the respective fees involved, refer to the fee table listed here.

 Beyond fees, your account could be reviewed if a claim rate happens to be too high or if other indicators are trending negatively.
 When either scenario transpires, reserves or limitations could be put in place.

-A claim may be decided in favor of the buyer or seller.
+A claim may be decided in favour of the buyer or seller.
 Either way, our goal at PayPal is to make it as easy as possible to resolve a claim.
 As a merchant, you can also respond to claims quickly and set up a customer service message to help prevent future claims.
-On top of that, for your peace of mind, you can apply for PayPal Seller Protection to help protect your online payments against unauthorized transactions and unfavorable outcomes.
+On top of that, for your peace of mind, you can apply for PayPal Seller Protection to help protect your online payments against unauthorised transactions and unfavourable outcomes.

 * The buyer or seller may choose to escalate the dispute to a claim earlier

 rather than wait 20 days.
 If there is no response after 20 days, the case will